 Blackadder: Oh, I’m sorry, sir.
 I’m anispeptic, frasmotic, even compunctuous to have caused you such pericombobulation.

-Bigger vocabularies doesn’t mean better.
+A bigger vocabulary doesn’t mean better.
 Some people have large vocabularies of technical or professional words that have no real use in everyday conversation.
 Plus it’s really how well you use your vocabulary in communicating that matters.
 Knowing words like dacoit is irrelevant to others if you can’t use them in a conversation.

 If you use one of those generic “Webster’s” dictionary for your references, the sort of book you buy at Walmart, you’re doing yourself a great disservice.
 Those are likely printed from plates of out-of-print, well-aged editions, sometimes incomplete and even incorrect.
 They’re old school – new words, uses and phrases are absent in their pages.
 You have been gulled into believing they are worthy companions by their inexpensive sticker price.